jakob-p/cordova-plugin-media/README.md

-fix to set AVAudioSession to AVAudioSessionCategoryPlayAndRecord after recording so audio wont break html video/audio elements
+this branch adds a fix to set AVAudioSession to AVAudioSessionCategoryPlayAndRecord after recording so audio wont break html video/audio elements

 ---
 title: Media